-As he describes the nations in Asia Minor, power struggles to gain total control over Aegean and the political relations between the kingdoms in his masterpiece – and the only work – The Histories, he also provides lot of details about his hometown.
+As he describes the nations in Asia Minor, the power struggles to gain total control over the Aegean and the political relations between the kingdoms in his masterpiece – and the only work – The Histories, he also provides lot of details about his hometown.

 According to Herodotus, indigenous population was Lelegians.
 Around 1200 BC, Dorians of the Balkans passed through the Aegean islands to invade Anatolia.
-In the beginning of 7th century, a Dorian Confederation composed of 6 important Aegean cities – Halicarnassus, Kos, Cnidos, Ialysos, Kamerios and Lindos – was ruling the whole region.
+In the beginning of the 7th century, a Dorian Confederation composed of 6 important Aegean cities – Halicarnassus, Kos, Cnidos, Ialysos, Kamerios and Lindos – was ruling the whole region.

 Somehow Halicarnassus was expelled from the confederation.
 Being alone was also difficult back on those days.
 The city fell under the control of the Lydian Kings and remained as a part of Lydia Kingdom until Persians came and took over the throne in 546 BC.

 Persian strategy over the conquered lands was simple and effective: assigning a local governor – a satrap – and giving him freedom in decisions related to interior affairs.
 When Persians declare a war on a nation, satrap should answer the emperor’s call to join the battle in his side.
 Of course, he also had to pay tax.

 Halicarnassus had always been loyal to its mighty conquerors and followed every order including fighting on the Persian side during the invasion of Greece in 480 BC in the reign of Xerxes.